aberke/amazon-study/data/README.md

 `survey.csv` contains all cleaned survey responses that were collected, including from participants who did not choose to share their Amazon purchases data.

 `survey.pub.csv` is a subset of the `survey.csv` responses, including only the responses from participants who chose to share their Amazon data (N=5027).
-Columns relevent to only the Qualtrics survey software and experiment setup were also removed.
+Columns relevant to only the Qualtrics survey software and experiment setup were removed.

 `fields.csv` contains all fields related to the survey including variables embedded in the Qualtrics survey software that were used for the experiment.